Issued By: Legal Department

 Investments.
 You may not allow your personal investments to influence, or appear to influence, your independent judgment on behalf of BearCom.
 For example, it is improper for an employee who has an investment in a supplier to make business decisions on behalf of BearCom about doing business with that supplier.
 This policy does not prohibit you from investing in public companies.

 Personal Benefits.
 You may not seek or accept payments, loans, gifts or other inducements from third parties in connection with your employment.
-While exceptions may be permissible in certain, limited circumstances, any such exception must be disclosed to and approved by the Chief Administrative Officer or the General Counsel.
+While exceptions may be permissible in certain, limited circumstances, any such exception must be disclosed to and approved by the General Counsel.
 You may not accept any gift, unless nominal (less than $30) in value, from a vendor, supplier, customer, contractor, or competitor of BearCom.

-You must avoid potential conflicts of interest unless specific, written pre-approval has been obtained from the Legal Department.
+You must avoid potential conflicts of interest unless specific, written pre-approval has been obtained from the General Counsel.
 In the absence of pre-approval, you must abandon or forfeit the activity or interest that creates the conflict or seek guidance as described in this Code.
 Any questions regarding an actual or potential conflict of interest should be directed to the General Counsel.

 Conflicts of interest may not always be clear-cut, so if you have a question, you should consult with the Legal Department.
 If you become aware of a situation that presents the possibility of a conflict or potential conflict, you should bring it to the attention of your direct manager, Human Resources or the General Counsel.